FacetBaths/stock_man/ACCOUNTABILITY.md

    - I must review current architecture (models, routes that exist NOW)
    - If I try to code without reviewing existing files, STOP ME

+### **Before Starting ANY Frontend Task 🚨:**

+4.1. **"Show me that you've read BACKEND_API_REFERENCE.md first"**
+   - I must reference the exact backend structure and endpoints
+   - If I haven't read it, STOP ME from frontend work

+4.2. **"Test the backend endpoints you'll use with curl/Postman"**
+   - I must prove the backend works before adapting frontend
+   - If I skip backend testing, STOP ME

 ### **During Work - Ask These Every 15-20 Minutes:**

 5. **"Are you still working on [SPECIFIC TASK] or did you get distracted?"**